Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 61.5-point total in three of nine games this season.
+- Michigan State's games this season have gone over 61 points three of nine times.

-- Maryland has combined with its opponents to score more than 61.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 61.6, is 0.1 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 61.6, is 0.6 points above Saturday's over/under.

-- This contest's over/under is 8.4 points greater than the 53.1 these two squads combine to surrender per game this season.
+- The 53.1 combined points per game that these two squads have allowed this season are 7.9 fewer than the 61 over/under in this contest.

-- Spartans games have an average total of 53.1 points this season, 8.4 fewer than Saturday's over/under.
+- The average total in Spartans games this season is 53.1, 7.9 points fewer than Saturday's over/under of 61 .

 Michigan State Stats and Trends

-- This season, the Spartans are winless ATS when entering a game as a favorite of 13 points or more.
+- The Spartans have been favored by 13 points or more one time this season and have not covered the spread in any of them.

-- Michigan State's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Michigan State's games this year have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).

 - Michigan State is 5-0-1 against the spread and 6-0 overall this season when the team records more than 30.4 points.

-- Michigan State is 4-1-1 against the spread and 5-1 overall when the team amasses over 404.8 yards.

-- This year, the Spartans have turned the ball over 11 times, four more than the Terrapins' takeaways (7).
+- The Spartans have turned the ball over four more times (11 total) than the Terrapins have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.